capt-clay10/RepD3D/README.md

 ### Information about the BCW file

-**An important thing to note is that this code replicates the file format for a SWAN wave model with uniform wave boundary conditions along one boundary line for multiple time points. so essentially if you make several boundaries one can create a space and time-varying effect.
+**An important thing to note is that this code replicates the file format for a SWAN wave model with uniform wave boundary conditions along one boundary line for multiple time points. so essentially, if you make several boundaries, one can create a space and time-varying effect.
 Disclaimer: read the manual**
 **Inserting just the Cosmo Meteofiles also achieves good wave results**

 **The direction is between 0-360, in the nautical convention**